ets-labs/python-dependency-injector/docs/providers/selector.rst

 value is changed the ``Selector`` provider will delegate the work to another provider.

 .. seealso::
-   :ref:`aggregate-provider` to work with a group of providers.
+   :ref:`aggregate-provider` to inject a group of providers.

 .. disqus::